Excuse Me Dentist, It's Touching Me!: Production

 In 2019, Sho Yamazaki published a one-shot manga on the free mobile app and website Shōnen Jump+ on October 5.
 At the time of its release, the one-shot won first place on a Twitter trend, exceeding 2.6 million views and becoming the most viewed one-shot work by Shōnen Jump+ in history.
 Due to the popularity of the one-shot, Yamazaki decided to adapt it as a full-length serialization on Shōnen Jump+.

 Publication

 Written and illustrated by Sho Yamazaki, Excuse Me Dentist, It's Touching Me! was serialized on Shueisha's online magazine Shōnen Jump+ from May 16, 2020, to January 21, 2023.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was released on October 2, 2020.
-As of December 2, 2022, seven volumes have been released.
+Shueisha collected its chapters in eight tankōbon volumes, released from October 2, 2020, to March 3, 2023.

-The series is since August 28, 2020, also released in English simultaneously with its Japanese release through Shueisha's Manga Plus service.
+The series is also released in English simultaneously with its Japanese release through Shueisha's Manga Plus service.

-Volume list
+Volumes

 Reception

-As of February 2021, Excuse Me Dentist, It's Touching Me! had over 3 million views on the Shōnen Jump+ platform.
-As of July 2021, the manga had over 100.000 copies in circulation.
+By February 2021, the manga had over 3 million views on the Shōnen Jump+ platform.
+By July 2021, it had over 100.000 copies in circulation.

+The series won the grand prize at the first EbookJapan Manga Award in 2021.